 Every so often, politely ask your prospect whether they'd prefer if they didn't hear from you again.

 This not only saves time and money weeding out duff prospects.
-Another real advantage is forcing your other prospects to ask, "Are we interested in what you have to say and offer?
+Another real advantage is that it gets your prospects to ask, "Are we interested in what you offer?”

 Naturally, when you do this, you get more people than normal asking not to hear from you again.
 But at the same time you get more people letting you know their intentions and where they are in the buying process.